tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

 - [Get the usage history of a commitment plan](~/docs-ref-autogen/machinelearning/usagehistory.json)

 ## Web services tasks
-You can do the following tasks with the REST APIs for Azure Machine Learning web services:
+You can do the following tasks with the REST APIs for Azure Machine Learning Studio web services:

 - [Create or update a web Service](~/docs-ref-autogen/machinelearning/webservices.json#WebServices_CreateOrUpdate)
 - [Get information about a web service](~/docs-ref-autogen/machinelearning/webservices.json#WebServices_Get)